 Games both new and old, judged by the only question that matters:

-do they deserve a place on the shelf?
+Do they deserve a place on the shelf?

 -

-Alien – In Space, No One Can Hear You Scream | WOTS Review
+Alien – In Space, No One Can Hear You Scream

 Ridley Scott’s Alien (1979) fuses horror and sci-fi into a slow-burn nightmare of isolation, capitalism, and survival.
 With unforgettable design, iconic performances, and dread that seeps into your bones, it remains one of the greatest horror films ever made.